monetamio/docs/en/framework/core/configuration/README.md

 Some important configuration settings that may go un-noticed / un-used by new developers include:

+* __key__: not included in configuration by default, adding it and providing a valid API Key will allow you to use APIs that require or utilize API Keys.
+* __install__: if this is set to `false` the modules and dependencies will not be auto-loaded and cache settings ignored.
 * __cascade__: set to `true` by default, this tries to load / merge dependencies and modules from core and then from theme simply by adding file names.
 If set to `false` you will need to provide full paths for the required files but it will only try to load from there.
 * __cache__: this array selects which files are stored within localStorage and re-used upon returning visits.
 By default, these are all set to false, which is ideal for production.
-When going live, you may want to set these to `true` in order to increase the speed of page loads.
+When going live, you may want to set these to `true` in order to increase the speed of page loads as follows:

 <!--pre-javascript-->
 ```